mondoohq/docs/docs/mql/resources/README.md

 ---
-title: MQL Reference
+title: MQL Resource Reference
-sidebar_label: Overview
+sidebar_label: Resource Reference
 sidebar_position: 3
 displayed_sidebar: MQL
-id: mql.reference
+id: resources
 description: Learn about all of the available MQL resources and how you can use them to query your infrastructure and to create security policies.
 image: /img/featured_img/mondoo-feature.jpg
 ---